Austevoll Municipality: Education

 There are five primary schools and one middle school in Austevoll, all run by the municipality.
 There is also one secondary school, teaching mainly fishing and nautical subjects.
-This is operated by the Hordaland County Municipality.
+This is operated by the Vestland County Municipality.

 Transportation

-Austevoll has car ferry connections from Hufthammar on the north tip of Huftarøy to Krokeide in Bergen, and from Husavik on the south tip of Huftarøy to Sandvikvåg in Fitjar.
+Austevoll has car ferry connections from Hufthammar on the north tip of Huftarøy to Krokeide in Bergen, and from Husavik on the south tip of Huftarøy island to Sandvikvåg in Fitjar Municipality.
 The municipality is also connected by express boats to Bergen in the north, and Stord, Haugesund, and Stavanger in the south.
 All express boat routes are operated by Norled, and ferry routes are operated by Fosen Namsos.

 The islands of Huftarøy and Selbjørn, Selbjørn and Stolmen, and Hundvåkøy and Storekalsøy are connected with bridges.
 A fourth bridge, connecting Huftarøy and Hundvåkøy, was opened on 17 November 2007.
 This bridge, which in fact consists of two bridges and two stone fillings, bears the name "Austevollsbrua".